 The lack of strong direction one way or the other from regulatory authorities has left the position of CBD open to interpretation.
 European countries are reacting in different ways, with markets such as the United Kingdom allowing traders to sell CBD in pharmacies.
 In contrast, other countries such as Bulgaria are more cautious in their approach.

 However, the current outlook remains positive, and the future for CBD in Europe is likely to be long-lasting and profitable.
-One of the critical aspects is that researchers are unable to show that cannabidiol causes adverse side effects, especially when compared to a considerable number of EMA-approved medicines.
+One of the critical aspects is that researchers are unable to show that cannabidiol causes adverse side effects, especially when compared to a considerable number of EMA-approved options.

 Challenges for Producers

 While researchers and regulators continue to study the potential effects of CBD, manufacturers continue to invest heavily in what they believe will eventually become a mainstream product.